-Raw honey.
-How sweet it is.
-Use it to sweeten a cup of tea, to glaze a ham, or to bake or enhance the nutty flavor of a pecan pie — it's pretty versatile.
-Honey is also a natural humectant, which means it’s a great moisturizer, and it also has antibacterial properties that can help you spot-treat annoying zits and pimples.
+Raw honey: How sweet it is.
+You can use it to sweeten a cup of tea, to glaze a ham, or to enhance the nutty flavor of a pecan pie.
+Talk about versatility!
+Honey is also happens to be a natural humectant with antibacterial properties that can help you spot-treat annoying zits and pimples.

 The catch — if you can call it that — is that not all honey is created equal, and if you’re going to use it in face masks or as a spot treatment for acne, you’ll probably have to shell out from $7 to $10 for some organic raw honey at your local gourmet or organic foods shop or farmers market.

-The good news is that you won’t have to shell out a couple of $20 bills on face wash, moisturizer and spot treatment containing benzoyl peroxide, which might certainly obliterate your acne, but might also strip your skin of its moisture, leaving it dry.
+The good news is that you won’t have to spend a couple of $20 bills on face wash, moisturizer and spot treatment containing benzoyl peroxide, which might certainly obliterate your acne, but also strip your skin of its moisture, leaving it dry.
 And that’s just the stuff you can get at your local chain pharmacy.

-Despite raw honey’s higher ticket price than your average dollar-store honey bear bottle, a honey face mask is still a bargain in comparison, and you know exactly what you’re putting on your face, which is always a plus.
+Raw honey may have a higher ticket price than your average dollar-store honey bear bottle, but a honey face mask is still a bargain in comparison to store-bought stuff, and you know exactly what you’re putting on your face, which is always a plus.